myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

   |               |              | -1.6dB (6000 MHz)                  |                      |                  |
   +---------------+--------------+------------------------------------+----------------------+------------------+

-LimePSB-RPCM RF front end uses same design as Front End Adapter, except PA part was changed.
+LimePSB RPCM RF front end uses same design as Front End Adapter, except PA part was changed.
 For more information about the design look into XTRX documentation [3].

 USB Subsystem
 -------------

-LimePSB-RPCM contains USB2.0 hub, over current protection, type-C, double type-A sockets and headers.
+LimePSB RPCM contains USB2.0 hub, over current protection, type-C, double type-A sockets and headers.
 USB sockets and header has independent current limit power switches.
 The USB subsystem diagram is as shown in Figure 7.

 .. figure:: images/LimePSB-RPCM_v1.2_diagrams_USB.png
   :width: 600

-  Figure 7 LimePSB-RPCM v1.2 USB subsystem diagram
+  Figure 7 LimePSB RPCM v1.2 USB subsystem diagram

-Main LimePSB-RPCM board USB subsystem components:
+Main LimePSB RPCM board USB subsystem components:

-* USB type-C socket (J25) is primarily used as LimePSB-RPCM one of power supply sources (for more information check section 2.15 Power Distribution).
+* USB type-C socket (J25) is primarily used as LimePSB RPCM one of power supply sources (for more information check section 2.15 Power Distribution).
 To enable RPi USB boot mount nRPIBOOT jumper on J12 pins 1-2 and mount a jumper on header J26 to switch Raspberry Pi USB from USB hub to USB C (more information check section 2.2 Raspberry Pi CM4/5 Configuration).
 * USB type-A dual sockets (J29) may be used to connect USB peripherals to the Raspberry Pi CM4/5.(USB 3.0 with CM5)
 * USB2.0 hub USB2517 (IC20) USB 2.0 hub expands Raspberry Pi CM4/5 USB port to dual USB socket (J29), header (J31) and mPCIe (J3).
 For more information check Table 11.
 * Current limit power switches for USB dual socket and header.